 The feast of the Archangels, formerly celebrated solely as the feast of St. Michael, falls on a Tuesday this year.
 Our hats off to anyone who serves goose on a Tuesday, but if you want to celebrate the feast of St. Michael as traditionally as possible, here are a few tips.

 - Make a traditional Michaelmas dessert.
 Blackberry desserts are the norm for the feast of St. Michael.
 Legend says that Satan landed on a blackberry bush after being thrown from Paradise.
-In anger he spit on the bush creating its bitter flavor.
+In anger he spit on the bush the fruit to go bitter.
+Therefore, blackberries have to be picked before the Michaelmas.
 Here’s a recipe you’ll enjoy.

 - Enjoy other seasonal foods.
 Many of the reasons certain foods are used to celebrate a feast is because they are in season.
 Of course, this can change from place to place.
 There is no reason you couldn’t add a little pumpkin or an apple dessert to your menu.
 If you’re already enjoying some cool weather, we recommend pumpkin spice hot cocoa.

 - Finally, don’t forget prayer!
 The Litany to St. Michael is a beautiful prayer as is the Michael chaplet.
 Add both to your feast.